 Francine Lacqua is an award-winning London-based anchor for Bloomberg Television.
-She co-anchors three hours of the daily program “Bloomberg Surveillance” with Tom Keene, where she provides insight on foreign policy, global markets and the top business stories of the day.
+She co-anchors daily weekday program “Bloomberg Surveillance: Early Edition,” where she provides insight on foreign policy, global markets and the top business stories of the day.
 She also presents “Leaders with Lacqua,” a special series where she sits down with top CEOs, entrepreneurs and public figures.
 Additionally, she anchors “ETF IQ Europe” weekly.

 Since joining Bloomberg in 2000, Lacqua has covered the World Economic Forum in Davos, IMF in Washington, G20 meetings, the EU Leaders Summit and OPEC.
 She also led Bloomberg Television’s coverage of the Italian and French elections where she was one of the first international reporters to interview cabinet members.